evandevon/frame_by_frame/README.md

 **Features**

-Live camera preview with onion skinning (see the previous frame through your current shot)
+Live camera preview with onion skinning (see the previous frame through your current shot)/n

 Capture frames from any connected webcam or USB camera